Honors Program

 After submitting the thesis draft, no later than March 15, students will receive feedback from committee members about required revisions; students will generally have two to four weeks to submit a final draft of the thesis.
 Be sure to set a clear date for submitting the final copy of your project to your committee.

 The committee will determine final evaluation of the thesis after the thesis defense.
 Grades given for RELST 4996 are based on the student's quality and effort.
-Your thesis committee determines whether your project deserves Latin honors and, if so, will recommend you to the members of the advisory board of the program.
-Students may be awarded Latin honors based on the board's evaluation of the scholarly achievement represented in the thesis.
+Your thesis committee determines whether your project deserves honors and, if so, will recommend you to the members of the advisory board of the program.
+Students may be awarded honors based on the board's evaluation of the scholarly achievement represented in the thesis.

 Submit a final copy of your thesis to Undergraduate Coordinator Ayla Hodges by email at ayla.hodges@cornell.edu or to the office in 409 White Hall.